MarcoGos/kleenex_pollenradar/README.md

 ![Version](https://img.shields.io/github/v/release/MarcoGos/kleenex_pollenradar?include_prereleases)

-# Kleenex pollenradar
+# Kleenex pollenradar / Scottex

-This is a custom integration of the Kleenex pollenradar.
+This is a custom integration of the Kleenex pollenradar/Scottex.
 It will provide information about pollen counts and levels for trees, grass and weeds.
-Information will only be available for positions in the Netherlands, United Kingdom, France and United States of America.
+Information will only be available for positions in the Netherlands, United Kingdom, France, Italy and United States of America.

 ## Installation